wavefrontHQ/observability-for-kubernetes/README.md

 - [Operator Downgrade](#downgrade)
 - [Operator Removal](#removal)

-## Why use the Observability for Kubernetes Operator?
+## Why Use the Observability for Kubernetes Operator?

-The operator simplifies operational aspects of managing the Kubernetes Integration for Operations for Applications.
+The Operator simplifies operational aspects of managing the Kubernetes Integration for VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 Here are some examples, with more to come!
  - Enhanced status reporting of the Kubernetes Integration so that users can ensure their cluster and Kubernetes resources are reporting data.
- - Kubernetes Operator features provide a declarative mechanism for deploying the Kubernetes Metrics Collector and Wavefront Proxy in a Kubernetes environment.
+ - Kubernetes Operator features provide a declarative mechanism for deploying the Kubernetes Metrics Collector and Wavefront proxy in a Kubernetes environment.
  - Centralized configuration.
  - Enhanced configuration validation to surface what needs to be corrected in order to deploy successfully.
  - Efficient Kubernetes resource usage supports scaling  out the cluster (leader) node and worker nodes independently.